-A design and creative studio nestled on the north shore of the Columbia River
+A design and creative studio modeled on the ethos and work ethic of its namesakes

 Stratus clouds illustration